DECEMBER 5th, 2017

 by Katerina Parpa

 Merhaba!” (“Hello!”) said a little Syrian girl dressed in a red hoody.
-I introduced myself, and the girl told me her name was Samah.
+I introduced myself, and the girl told me her name was Sabah.
 Her smile won me over instantly – I like to believe the feeling was mutual.
 This is one of the memories from the Cultural Heritage and Interactive Learning Development (C.H.I.L.D.)
 Center that now fuel my everyday work at SAT-7.

 We arrived right before the children’s first recess break.
 Although the facility had only been open for a week, everything was running smoothly.
 A touching moment came for my traveling companion and SAT-7’s Projects Manager, Nicoletta Michael, when she was handed the bell that calls the children to play outside.
 The children rushed out joyfully and began playing: some with hula-hoops, others with painted tires and soccer balls.

-Some children, like Samah, were noticeably confident and sociable.
+Some children, like Sabah, were noticeably confident and sociable.
 Others were self-conscious and reserved.
 They weren’t afraid of us, but they were generally withdrawn.
 While other kids played together, these children sat alone, staring into the distance.
 I wondered what traumatic experiences they had faced, or might be facing still.
 I hoped that the center’s psychosocial support, and SAT-7’s encouraging educational and developmental programs, would help them to overcome their fears and trauma.

 HOPE FOR THE FUTURE